kragniz/community-level-image-sharing/community-level-v2-image-sharing.rst

 The chosen method of implementing this functionality is to add a membership record for an image that has a target of ``"*"`` (i.e. it is shared with all tenants) but with ``membership_status = "community"``.
-This marks it as a community image very simply, with few modifications to existing code.
+This marks it as a community image very simply and requires few modifications to existing code.

-This respects the current anti-spam provisions in the glance v2 api; when an image owner makes the image a "community" image, any other tenant should be able to boot an instance from the image, but the image will not show up in any tenant's default image-list.
+This respects the current anti-spam provisions in the glance v2 api; when an image owner makes an image a "community" image, any other tenant should be able to boot an instance from that image, but the image will not show up in any tenant's default image-list.